fu5ha/i3-vim-nav/README.md

 ln -s ~/.vim/bundle/i3-vim-nav/i3-vim-nav /usr/local/bin
 ```

-Then, in your i3 config (adjust the path to the executable as necessary if you installed it differently):
+Then, in your i3 config (adjust the path to the executable as necessary if you installed it differently).
+Feel free to change the key bind as you please.

 ```
 bindsym --release $mod+h exec --no-startup-id "i3-vim-nav h"